Featured Image: iStock/MicroStockHub

 It is steps like these that endear a brand to its existing customer base and invite others to see it more than just a commercial entity.

 Following in these brands’ footsteps, you can choose to define your new niche and make yourself a solution provider in these strange times.
-Perhaps you can make homemade masks for healthcare workers, or can provide hot meals to those in need.
+Perhaps you can make homemade masks for healthcare workers, plan outdoor shoots for marketing your photography business or can provide hot meals to those in need.
 Just keep your eyes peeled for opportunities where you can make a difference and then jump in.

 Your revised marketing strategies may backfire if you haven’t been listening to your customers’ changing demands.
 It is important to remember that this global health pandemic has forced people to look at things a little differently.
 What your market research said three months ago may not necessarily be true for the current moment.